cyclotron3k/qnap-download_station/README.md

 Qnap::DownloadStation
 =======

+> NOTE: This library works with older QNAP NAS models that use QTS 4.x.
+Newer models are now being released with QTS 5.x, and most likely this library will not work with them.
+Patches welcome.

 This gem provides an interface to the Download Station app that comes installed by default on many QNAP NAS.

 It provides access to all available endpoints, but only a few have been documented.